 In the time of COVID-19, this issue is especially pertinent as we’re all spending more time at home with our devices and less time out and about with our friends/family.
 The temptation to reach for our phones is higher, which leads to an increase in passive (and sometimes unhealthy) use.

-Top tips for promoting digital wellness
+Top tips for promoting a healthier digital wellness lifestyle

 Invest in consolidating technology

-Whether it’s using one software for all of your finances and invoicing, or moving your file-sharing process to a universal cloud-based system, investing in easy-to-use platforms that consolidate different functions will minimize the time you spend working.
+Whether it’s using one software for all of your finances and invoicing, or moving your file-sharing process to a universal cloud-based system, investing in easy-to-use platforms that consolidate different functions will minimise the time you spend working.
 For example, if you’re an entrepreneur looking to bring all of your finances under one roof, cloud-based companies such as Freshbooks and Xero are designed to make things as easy as possible.
 Research what’s right for your situation and you’ll soon save time on your daily tasks.

 Turn off notifications where possible

 Some notifications are absolutely essential to the daily running of a business.
 For example, you may have social media notifications turned on for marketing purposes, or emails set up so you’re alerted when a new client makes an enquiry.
 However, how many times have you checked an alert, only to find yourself scrolling through social media five seconds later?
-While you can’t turn your notifications off all together, it’s a good idea to get into the habit of trying to minimize them where you can.
+While you can’t turn your notifications off all together, it’s a good idea to get into the habit of trying to minimise them where you can.
 Whether this is during out-of-work hours or in your lunch break, make it easy for yourself by setting an alarm to remind you to switch them off.

 Use tech outside of work hours in a positive way

 If you’re looking to improve your digital wellness, start by thinking about how you use your tech personally as well as at work.
 If you’re curious about how many hours per week you spend on different apps, find your phone’s ‘screen time’ function.
 If the results are shocking to you, you’re not alone.
 According to research from RescueTime , we spend three hours and 15 minutes on our phones, on average per day.
-On top of that, 20% of those surveyed used their phone for over four-and-a-half hours daily.
+On top of that, 20% of those surveyed used their phone over four-and-a-half hours daily.